Cardinals acquire WR Robbie Anderson from Panthers - WHIZ News

 Anderson came off the field late in the third quarter when he again exchanged words with Dailey.
 That was the last straw for Wilks, who got between the two and sent Anderson to the locker room.

-Neither Wilks nor Anderson seemed committed to a long-term future in Carolina after the sideline dustup.
+Neither Wilks nor Anderson seemed committed to a long-term future in Carolina after Sunday’s sideline dustup.
+One day later, he was sent packing for the desert.

-“You know everybody is being evaluated, as well as myself,” Wilks said on Sunday.
-“So we’ve got to figure out what’s going to be the right chemistry to put out on the field.
-And, most importantly as coaches, we got to come up with the right game plan.”

-Said Anderson: “I wouldn’t say I want to be traded, but I’ll let things take its course.”
+“It’s going to sting a little,” Panthers receiver D.J.
+Moore said.
+“At the end of the day, Robbie is my guy and I will love him until the end of it all.
+He got traded today and that’s what it is.
+It’s a business.
+I wish him all of the best.”

 AP Sports Writer Steve Reed in Charlotte, N.C., contributed to this story.